devkuldeep-singh/BankApplication/README.md

-Bank Management System
+Bank Management System <br>
-• Developed a banking web application for account creation and secure login
+• Developed a banking web application for account creation and secure login <br>
-• Implemented money transfer, loan request, and transaction history features
+• Implemented money transfer, loan request, and transaction history features <br>
-• Deployed and tested the application on Apache Tomcat server
+• Deployed and tested the application on Apache Tomcat server  <br>
-• Used JDBC with Oracle SQL for database connectivity
+• Used JDBC with Oracle SQL for database connectivity <br>
-• Managed application flow using Servlets and JSP Technologies Us
+• Managed application flow using Servlets and JSP Technologies Used:Java, Advanced Java(Servlets, JSP, JDBC),Oracle SQL, HTML,
+CSS,  JavaScript